-- 1. Court adjudication under an adversary system. - 2.
-The cost of litigation and the use of costs to control litigation. - 3.
-Service of originating process as foundation of jurisdiction, including service out of the relevant State or Territory and choice of forum. - 4.
-Joinder of claims and parties, including group proceedings and the defence of prior adjudication as instances of the public interest in avoiding a multiplicity of proceedings and inconsistent verdicts. - 5.
-Defining the questions for trial pleadings, notices to admit and other devices. - 6.
-Obtaining evidence discovery of documents, interrogatories, subpoena and other devices. - 7.
-Disposition without trial, including the compromise of litigation. - 8.
-Extra-judicial determination of issues arising in the course of litigation. - 9.
-Judgement. - 10.
-Appeal. - 11.
-Enforcement.
+- 1. Court adjudication under an adversary system - 2.
+The cost of litigation and the use of costs to control litigation - 3.
+Service of originating process as foundation of jurisdiction, including service out of the relevant state or territory and choice of forum - 4.
+Joinder of claims and parties, including group proceedings and the defence of prior adjudication as instances of the public interest in avoiding a multiplicity of proceedings and inconsistent verdict - 5.
+Defining the questions for trial pleadings, notices to admit and other devices - 6.
+Obtaining evidence discovery of documents, interrogatories, subpoena and other devices - 7.
+Disposition without trial, including the compromise of litigation - 8.
+Extra-judicial determination of issues arising in the course of litigation - 9.
+Judgment - 10.
+Appeal - 11.
+Enforcement - 12.
+Alternative dispute resolution - 13.
+Obligations of parties and practitioners relating to the resolution of disputes.